Rambo: First Blood Part II: Development and writing

 Development of a sequel to First Blood began when Carolco Pictures sold foreign distribution rights to distributors in Europe and Japan in 1983, initially scheduling the film for a December 1984 release.
 It was later rescheduled for August 1, 1985.
-Producers wanted Rambo to have a partner for the POW rescue mission.
-They wanted John Travolta to play Rambo's sidekick, but Stallone vetoed the idea.
-Lee Marvin (who had been considered for the role of Colonel Trautman in the first film) was offered the role of Marshall Murdock, but declined, and the role was given to Charles Napier.

-Then up-and-coming screenwriter Kevin Jarre had written a story treatment that was liked by both the producers and Stallone.
+Then up-and-coming screenwriter Kevin Jarre had written a story treatment that was liked by both the producers and Sylvester Stallone.
 Jarre later recalled in an interview in the documentary Tinsel – The Lost Movie About Hollywood:I wrote the first draft of Rambo.
 And I just did it, I was living on dog food at the time and I, you know, I needed a gig and I wanted to finish a spec script I was writing.
-And you know, they called, Stallone called me in and they had this idea about what they should do in the sequel to First Blood and I said, "Well, how about if maybe he searches for POWs in Southeast Asia and back in Vietnam?
+And you know, they called, Stallone called me in and they had this idea about what they should do in the sequel to First Blood and I said, "Well, how about if maybe he searches for POWs in Southeast Asia and back in Vietnam?"
 He said, "Great, let’s do it."

+Despite this, the film has many similarities both in script and in directing style with Ted Kotcheff's Uncommon Valor, which was also produced by Buzz Feitshans.

 James Cameron was then hired to pen a first draft of the screenplay, which he was concurrently writing along with The Terminator and Aliens, both of which he would go on to direct.
 Cameron had been recommended by David Giler, who did some uncredited script work on the first film.
 Cameron's first draft was titled First Blood II: The Mission.
 According to Cameron, his script had the same basic structure of the first film, but was more violent than its predecessor.
-Cameron was quoted in an October 1986 issue of Monsterland magazine: "It was quite a different film from FIRST BLOOD, apart from the continuation of the Rambo character.
+Cameron was quoted in an October 1986 issue of Monsterland magazine: "It was quite a different film from First Blood, apart from the continuation of the Rambo character.
 The first one was set in a small town, it had a different social consciousness from the second one, which was a very broad, stylized adventure.
 It was a little more violent in its execution than I had in mind in the writing."

 Following Cameron’s initial draft, Stallone took over scriptwriting duties, creating a final draft.
 Jarre received sole story credit, while Stallone and Cameron were credited for the screenplay.